Enterprise-CMCS/managed-care-review/docs/Configuration.md

 These four env vars configure cognito auth from the browser.
 They are ignored if `REACT_APP_LOCAL_LOGIN` is set to `true` and thus are only set in deployed environments.

+### `APPLICATION_ENDPOINT`
+Read by nightwatch

+valid values: A URL where a running app-web can be reached

+This is used by nightwatch to configure where it tries to reach the app to conduct its testing.
+Run it locally with ./dev test